 5. Only log into sites that start with https://

-Getting ready to online shop?
-Or maybe you need to see your checking account balance.
+Need to see your checking account balance?
 If you’re about to log into any site, make sure the address at the top of your web browser starts with https:// and not http://.
 You may also see a padlock symbol next to the site address.

 The “S” stands for “secure,” and it means the site is encrypting your data.